 - and set to just one-minute of illumination time, as guided by the latest (2023) guidance from BCT & ILP (GN08/23). - 1.6 Appendix A provides a plan that utilises the main spine road on the Illustrative Masterplan (CSA/4509/124/C) to show the potential unmitigated extent of light spill based on 6m lighting columns, as described above.
-The light spill shown on the plan is set to a distance of 18m from the outside edge of the spine road, based on the lighting industry standard of spacing poles at distances of 2.5 to 3 times their height to ensure full illumination (6m x 3m).
-The plan shows that the majority of the Site (including public open space areas) is expected to be unlit and that most dark corridors will be retained even in an unmitigated scenario.
-The intention is to improve on the unmitigated scenario and ensure boundaries between the adjacent 'Land at Potten Farm' and the Site can be subject to additional planting away from the main spine roads to help preserve connectivity for bats in the local landscape, and lighting can either be set back or screened to protect these boundaries.
+The light spill shown on the plan is set to a distance of 18m from the outside edge of the spine road, based on the lighting industry standard of spacing poles at distances of 2.5 to 3 times their height to ensure full illumination (6m x 3m). - 1.7 The plan at Appendix A shows that the majority of the Site (including public open space areas) is expected to be unlit and that most dark corridors will be retained even in an unmitigated scenario.
+The intention is to improve on the unmitigated scenario and ensure boundaries between the adjacent 'Land at Potten Farm' are protected from light spill through the implementation of mitigation measures such as a biodiversity sensitive lighting scheme as described above.
+The Site and the adjacent site at Potten Farm can be subject to additional planting away from the main spine roads to help preserve connectivity for bats in the local landscape but as this will take time, in the first instance lighting would either be set back, modified (e.g. using automatic timers, lower power settings or physical modifications as described above) or physically screened with barriers to protect these boundaries. - 1.8 There is scope to carefully design the lighting infrastructure where the road goes past the eastern end of LT1 to ensure there are no impacts from new light sources in this area.
+It should also be taken in to consideration that the proposed access on the adjacent Potten Farm has not been formally proposed as a main vehicular access road as part of the 'Land at Potten Farm' application submission.
+It is shown on the masterplan as a vehicular access as there is potential for this, but it may ultimately be pedestrian/cycle access which would have substantially lower lighting needs.
 It is also worth noting that H2 is already subject to illumination in the location of the proposed new access road from preexisting street lighting, as was noted during the emergence surveys undertaken of T71 in September 2023.
 It is concluded that dark corridors can be protected and maintained along treelines and hedgerows, and within the vicinity of the ancient and veteran tree T55 using mitigation measures and as per a condition with wording such as that set out above.